UnicordDev/Unicord/README.md

 ![Canary](https://i.imgur.com/NaMdkZ4.png)

 ## Testing
-Unicord curently lacks any kind of unit testing.
-This will likely change as I adopt a more sane workflow, but for now, I suggest going around the app and making sure everything you'd use regularly works, and ensuring all confugurations build.
+Unicord currently lacks any kind of unit testing.
+This will likely change as I adopt a more sane workflow, but for now, I suggest going around the app and making sure everything you'd use regularly works, and ensuring all configurations build.
 A handy way of doing this, is Visual Studio's Batch Build feature, accessible like so:

 ![batch build](https://i.imgur.com/8bvkRRv.png)